Brandixitor/Quickie-Jumper/README.md

 Started working on the first GamePlay scene. </br>
 Added a pathway and a 3D model for the first GamePlay scene. </br>

+- 21/06/2021 - Added horizontal and vertical movement to the character. </br>